Traditional Book Publishing FAQs for Authors

 Have patience.
 It may take longer to find the right fit.

 If your topic is more niche, you may not need a large platform to get published.
 Certain genres are less platform-sensitive than others.
 Perhaps yours is one of them.
-Memoir is extremely competitive, other genres not so much.
+Getting publishing deals in the memoir genre is extremely challenging.

 What literary agents and publishers look for